szwork2013/dekut/README.md

 ## DekutAPP

-An awesome fork for DekutApp.
+An Awesome fork for DekutApp.